|Film Title/Year and Description|

 Without warning, the short-fused wiseguy fired six shots into Spider's chest and killed him.
 It was a sick, sudden, casual and unexpected murder.

-There were two other memorable death scenes in the crime-gangster film.
+There were a few other memorable death scenes in Martin Scorsese's crime-gangster film.

 Miller's Crossing (1990)

 The Coen Brothers' third collaborative film was this gangster film, focused on two rival gangs in an unnamed city.